 San Francisco shopping is as flavour-filled as the city itself.
 Pier 39 is a colourful collection of shops and restaurants popular with tourists as a destination in itself.
 If you want more of a counter-culture flavour to your shopping, head to the Haight district for edgy fashion.
 No book/poetry/literature/beat lover should go to San Francisco without stopping by City Lights in North Beach, while Union Square is the central hub for flagship luxury shops, art galleries, cafes, theatres and night clubs.
 If you can't find what you need after exhausting Union Square, there's a Westfield (more prestigious than the Australian version) on that neighbourhood fringe, on Market Street.

 San Francisco like a Local

-Locals know this city is a cooler version of its Californian counterparts, so keep their winter clothes on hand year round.
-San Francisco weather can be fickle so landing in summer with only shorts and T-shirts, and LA-style visions of the place, won't serve you well.
-Though hilly, San Francisco is a great walking city, and has a comprehensive public transport system.
-Comprising a subway, streetcars, buses, trolley buses and cable cars.
+Locals know this city is a cooler version of its Californian counterparts, so they keep their winter clothes on hand year round.
+San Francisco weather can be fickle, so landing in summer with only shorts and LA-style visions won't serve you well.
+Though hilly, San Francisco is a great walking and cycline city, and also has a comprehensive public transport system made up of subways, streetcars, buses, trolley buses and cable cars.
 Ask a local on the ground which is which.